 People are often amazed at the agility of this breed of dog when they see them work for the first time.
 These dogs show complete sure footedness coupled with athletic movement.
-With these manoeuvres this type of dog can quickly and dominantly control his flock.
+With these manoeuvers this type of dog can quickly and dominantly control his flock.
 This is accomplished by the Aussie’s nips, barks, and dominating eye contact with his flock.

-This is an intelligent, versatile, and hard-working dog which needs a home where the owner will allow the dog to put its brains and energy to good use.
+This is an intelligent, versatile, and hardworking dog which needs a home where the owner will allow the dog to put its brains and energy to good use.
 In other words, this is not a dog for inactive people.
 The Aussie needs a very energetic and athletic family that will engage the dog in a variety of activities to keep him entertained.

-Being an energetic dog with plenty of energy to burn you need to give the Aussie with plenty of exercise.
+Being an energetic dog with plenty of energy to burn you need to provide the Aussie with plenty of exercise.
 A home with a good-sized back yard will allow the Australian Shepherd to work off some of his energy.
 Lacking the necessary activity this type of dog has a tendency to become destructive as well as developing the habit of constantly barking.
 Sometimes they will start herding the family, especially children, which is not a good idea.